-The importance of landscape and visual amenity and the role of its protection are recognised in the Planning and Development Act 2000 as amended, which requires that Development Plans include objectives for the preservation of the landscape, views and the amenities of places and features of natural
+The importance of landscape and visual amenity and the role of its protection are recognised in the Planning and Development Act 2000 as amended, which requires that Development Plans include objectives for the preservation of the landscape, views and the amenities of places and features of natural beauty.

-80 The Regional Seascape Character Assessment Final Report will be available for consideration in any tourismbeauty.
 These objectives and associated plan content often designate different aspects of the landscape such as the following:

 - Landscape character areas;

+- Landscape enaltered areas;

-- Landscape sensitivity and value areas;
+Landscape sensitivity and value areas;

 - High amenity zones;

-- Scenic views and prospects;

-- Seascapes; and

-- Land use objectives relating to landscape protection.
+- Scenic views and prospects; and - Land use objectives relating to landscape protection.